archydragon/buildiot/README.md

 * `deps`, `predeps`, `builddeps` — basic, pre- and build dependences for package (arrays of strings);
 * `dirs` — list of empty directories must be created during package installation (array of strings);
 * `conffiles` — list of configuration files of your software (dpkg asks about re-writing them during package updates) (array of strings);
-* `preinst`, `postinst`, `prerm`, `postrm` — path to appropriate executable files for DEB package; in case its path starts from **/** character, they are looked in local filesystem, otherwise they are looked inside Git repo (strings);
+* `preinst`, `postinst`, `prerm`, `postrm` — path to appropriate executable files for DEB package; in case its path starts from **/** character, they are looked in local filesystem, otherwise they are looked inside repo (strings);
-* `prebuild` — path to script should be executed before package generation starts e.g. compilation of sources received from Git repo (string).
+* `prebuild` — path to script should be executed before package generation starts e.g. compilation of sources received from a repo (string).

 ## 'versions' tree
 The first level of *versions* tree should contain numbers of the versions you need to build (examples: `1.0`, `3.3-dev`, `1.3.2+squeeze1`).
 Every version number is root for the following tree items: